bchenusc/USC-CS201-RestaurantSimulation/README.md

   + You must input a name for the Customer before adding.
   + Add new Waiters with the new Waiter Button.
   + You must input a name for the Waiter before adding.

+###Hacks to Run Scenarios
+ + If you name your customer Chicken, Steak, Pizza, or Salad.
+He will ONLY order that item every single time.
+Please do not abuse.
+If the item is already out, the customer will STILL try to order that item which will result in the customer sitting in the seat forever.
+Remember this is a hack for grading easiness, not a functionality.
+ + If you name your customer 0 or 5.99, the customer will have that set amount of money when he is created. $5.99 is the cheapest price on the menu.

 ###Resources
   + [Restaurant v1](http://www-scf.usc.edu/~csci201/readings/restaurant-v1.html)